 She is a leading practitioner in discrimination law, and an industry leader in designing and presenting tailored compliance training programs for employers.

 Jacquie’s work is published in legal and industry publications, and she is sought after as a conference speaker.
 She co-authored the employment law chapter in Higher Education and the Law (Federation Press, 2015).
 The book has been described as an ‘invaluable resource… the first comprehensive exploration of the law and higher education in Australia’.
-Jacquie is currently writing a chapter about religion and schools which will be published in a new international handbook on schools law.
+Jacquie has written a chapter about religion and schools which will be published in a new international handbook on schools law in October 2018.

 Recent experience includes: